waqasbhatti/astrobase/README.md

 See the [installation instructions](#installation) below for details.

-This package should work with Python >= 3.4.
-Using the newest Python 3 version available is recommended.
+This package requires Python >= 3.5 as of version 0.5.0.
+Use `pip install astrobase<0.5.0` for older Python versions.

 Python 3.6: [![Python
 3.6](https://ci.wbhatti.org/buildStatus/icon?job=astrobase-py3)](https://ci.wbhatti.org/job/astrobase-py3)